Formation of the Lumumba Government: Appointment of a formateur

 The following day Ganshof declared that Lumumba had failed to fulfill his role and terminated his mission.
-Acting on Ganshof's advice, Badouin then named Kasa-Vubu formateur.
+Acting on Ganshof's advice, Baudouin then named Kasa-Vubu formateur.
 Lumumba responded by threatening to form his own government and present it to Parliament without official approval.
 He then called a meeting at the OK Bar in Léopoldville where he announced the creation of a "popular" government with the support of Pierre Mulele of the PSA.
 Meanwhile, Kasa-Vubu, like Lumumba, was completely unable to communicate with his political opponents.
 He assumed that he would secure the Presidency, so he began looking for someone to serve as his prime minister.
 Most of the candidates he considered were friends that had foreign support similar to his own, including Kalonji, Iléo, Cyrille Adoula, and Justin Bomboko.
 Kasa-Vubu, however, was slow to come to a final decision.
 On 18 June Kasa-Vubu announced that he had completed his government with all parties except the MNC-L. That afternoon Sendwe, Gizenga, and Kashamura announced in the presence of Lumumba that their respective parties were not committed to the government.
 The next day Ganshof summoned Kasa-Vubu and Lumumba to a meeting so they could forge a compromise.
 This failed when Lumumba flatly refused the position of prime minister in a Kasa-Vubu Government.
 The following day the two rivals met in the presence of Adoula and diplomats from Israel and Ghana but no agreement was reached.

 Most party leaders refused to support a government that did not include Lumumba.
 The decision to make Kasa-Vubu the formateur rallied the PSA, CEREA, and BALUBAKAT to Lumumba, making it unlikely that he could form a government that would survive a vote of confidence.
 This was confirmed when the Chamber met on 21 June to select its officers; Joseph Kasongo of the MNC-L was made president with 74 votes (a majority), while the two vice presidencies were secured by the PSA and CEREA candidates, both of whom had the support of Lumumba.
-With time running out before independence, Badouin took new advice from Ganshof and made Lumumba formateur.
+With time running out before independence, Baudouin took new advice from Ganshof and made Lumumba formateur.
 The following day the Senate convened to elect its officers.
 Though Iléo won the presidency, the two vice presidencies were awarded to BALUBAKAT and the MNC-L.

 Selection of members

 Once it was apparent that Lumumba's bloc controlled Parliament, several members of the opposition became eager to negotiate for a coalition government so they could share power.
 Among these were Bolikango, Delvaux, and Bolya.
 Their quest for compromise undermined the strength of the anti-MNC-L alliance.
-An enraged Kalonji criticised Ganshof for allowing Lumumba to be appointed formateur and demanded to be made Prime Minister.
+An enraged Kalonji criticised Ganshof for allowing Lumumba to be appointed formateur and demanded to be made prime minister.